-Visual MODFLOW supports both the Calibration and Predictive Analysis capabilities of the PEST program, and it allows you to run parameter estimation using results from both groundwater flow and contaminant transport simulations (i.e. observations can consist of heads, concentrations, and groundwater flux). (support for transport, MT3D, will be added in future releases)
+Visual MODFLOW supports both the Calibration and Predictive Analysis capabilities of the PEST program, and it allows you to run parameter estimation using results from both groundwater flow and contaminant transport simulations (i.e. observations can consist of heads, concentrations, and groundwater flux).
+Support for transport, will be added in future releases.

 Excerpts from the following publications are used throughout this documentation:

-•Using Pilot Points to Calibrate a MODFLOW/MT3D Model", by John Doherty Watermark Numerical Computing
+•Using Pilot Points to Calibrate a MODFLOW/MT3D Model, Doherty (2008)

-•PEST: Model-Independent Parameter Estimation, User Manual: 5th Edition
+•PEST: Model-Independent Parameter Estimation, User Manual: 7th Edition, Doherty (2019)

 •Addendum to the PEST Manual, June 2012

 Several USGS publications are also available on PEST.
 See: